 Tomorrow is the final day of classes at my son’s university.
 After that comes exam week, and then freshman year is over and he comes home for the summer.
 It’s been a strange year, with a lot of back-and-forth when campus closed because of rising covid numbers and students were sent home, and when Thanksgiving break and winter break were extended.
 Even on campus, most of the classes were online, with students tuning in from their dorm rooms.

 Last year around this time, he was agonizing (and procrastinating) about finding a roommate and a dorm room.
 He ended up in a freshman residence hall in a good, central location, which was fine.
-He and his roommate were a luck-of-the-draw matchup, and while they lived together mostly amicably, they never really became friends.
+He and his roommate were a luck-of-the-draw matchup, and while they lived together mostly amicably, they never really became good friends.

 For next year, he originally talked about moving off-campus.
 His dad and I would have allowed it if it was what he really wanted, but we thought he’d be better off staying on campus, and in the end he agreed.
 Living off-campus means dealing with landlords and leases, having no intermediary if things don’t work out with a roommate, paying utilities, and having to figure out what to do if the pipes freeze or something breaks.
 I wasn’t sure he was quite ready for that; I like the idea of having one more year with more of a safety net.
 Besides, this year’s freshmen were gypped out of a real campus experience, and I wanted him to have a chance at that.